 How to File a Claim Against NJ Transit If You’re Hurt on the Train

-Filing a claim against the New Jersey transit system can be a very trying task, so it makes sense to have an experienced attorney on your side to ensure you have the best chance of success.
+Filing a claim against the NJ transit system can be a very trying task, so it makes sense to have an experienced attorney on your side to ensure you have the best chance of success.
 Here are the steps to take to file a claim, as well as some other things for your consideration.

 Who is Liable in a New Jersey Transit Accident?

 New Jersey Transit has a higher number of accidents than most transit entities in the United States.
 In the last five years alone, the number of accidents reported has gone over 150, making it one of the more accident-prone transit authorities.
 Injuries on the train can occur from numerous causes.
 Some include failure of the train to slow or stop, crashing, or becoming trapped in the door.